dha-stix/wing-nextjs/README.md

   npm install
   ```

-- Run `wing secrets` in your terminal and paste your OpenAI API Key into the field.
+- Run `wing secrets` in your backend terminal and paste your OpenAI API Key into the field.

 - Build the `Next.js` app by running `npm run build`.
   ```bash